zphzhg/test-travis-ci/README.md

 [![Build Status](https://travis-ci.org/xlui/test-travis-ci.svg?branch=master)](https://travis-ci.org/xlui/test-travis-ci)

-This is a repository to test [Travis Continuous Integration](https://travis-ci.org/).
+This repository shows how to use [Travis Continuous Integration](https://travis-ci.org/) in your project.

-And I will show you how to automatically test and deploy java web projects.

 ## Write in Front

-In my last project, I used to test and deploy in such processes: write code in local environment, test at local, use maven to package the project into a war file, and upload it to my deploy server, restart tomcat.
+In my last project, I used to test and deploy in such processes: write code in a local environment, test at local, use maven to package the project into a `war` file, upload it to the deploy server, deploy it, and restart tomcat.
 Doing this process cost at least 10 minutes.
 And in addition, if I find an error after a deploy, I need to deploy again...

 This makes me tired, and now I'd like to try some continuous integration solutions such as travis and jenkins.
 I'm preffer to travis because it is closer to github.

-Travis CI is an online and distributed continuous integration service provider, it works closely with github and is free for open source projects.

 ## Register Travis

-Goto the official website of travis and register with your github account.
+Go to the official website of travis and register with your github account.

 ![Travis Register](https://xlui.me/images/travis-register.png "Travis Registeration Page")

-After your registration, goto you profile page(this is automate) and choose one of you open source projects and click to open travis ci service.
+After your registration, go to you profile page(this is automate) and choose one of you open source projects and click to open travis ci service.

 ## Create a java web project